12aug2002 to 06feb2004

 Before they could spot us, they got back into their car & drove into the park a little, shining their spotlight around.
 We hung back until it looked as though they were leaving, then continued toward the car.
 This seemed golden, until they turned around.
 Running from bored cops seemed not so great an option.
 We were opening our car doors when they pulled up and demanded ID.
 Stella resisted at first, but it's either that or they can haul you off to jail for the night.
 This was not going to be that night, so we coughed up the licenses.

 While Johnny Law ran our licenses into their stupid computer, Jeannie Law lectured us about "being where we don't belong" and tried to justify her existence by telling us all about an ongoing string of violence and robbery recently in that park and at that very time of night -- which, practically in the next breath, she changed to "before park closing."
 Which means her windy explanation of The Rationale of Park Hours lost its force.
-Clearly, she had no fucking idea what she was talking about, but then I'm sure I already mentioned that she was a cop.
+Clearly, she had not a clue what she was talking about.

 Then I get the good news that my tags are expired.
 (Had no idea.
 If I get a bill in the mail, I pay it, but it doesn't occur to me to wonder where it is if it doesn't show up.)
 Jeannie Law proceeds to have a cow about the tags being expired.

-I was thinking, I'd hate to get stranglemugged just to prove a point, but FUCK.
+I thought, man, I'd hate to get stranglemugged just to prove a point, but DANG.

 We stood around for a while and discussed the idiocy of having to hide from the police in this darkened park allegedly filled with violent criminals.
 We saw a cop car go by a few times, but if it was the same two idiots, they must've satisfied their morbid curiosity and so finally we lit out on back streets and got the car into the garage.
 All in a night's work for a pair of abscotchalaters.